SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/question_library/terms_of_use.md

 * State explicitly that the app is not an attorney
 * Describe who authors the apps
 * Explicitly state if the app is guaranteed to be enforceable (e.g., related to law changes) or if not, what steps can be taken (such as talking to an attorney)
 * Have an update policy
 * Explain information is not covered by privilege or work product doctrine
 * Explain what information you collect, why, and how you keep it safe

+## Terms of use generator

+Lemma Legal has a [free plain language terms of use generator](https://interviews.lemmalegal.com/run/terms_and_conditions/#/1) designed for interactive legal apps.

 ## A complete example